 If you have further questions, or would like to propose an additional topic, use the survey below or email email@example.com.

 Ya está disponible una grabación del sesión del “Martes de transporte”, centrada en los Duración del Proyecto y Proceso de Diseño del proyecto de desvío de la ruta 28.
 La presentación también se puede encontrar en la página de recursos del proyecto.

 Si tiene más preguntas o le gustaría proponer un tema adicional, utilice la encuesta a continuación o envíe un correo electrónico a firstname.lastname@example.org.

 Submit Questions and Topics for Upcoming Transportation Tuesdays

 ¿Gustaría participar en las próximas reuniones?

-The next public information session will focus on broader project updates and impacts for Prince William County and will be scheduled in early 2021.
+The next public information session will focus on broader project updates and impacts for Prince William County and will be scheduled in summer 2021.
 Further information on the event will be shared here.

 Please reach out with any further questions or concerns by selecting the buttons below.

 La próxima publicación de información se enfocará en actualizaciones e impactos generales del proyecto para la comunidad de Condado de Prince Wiliam.
 La reunión será programada para principios de 2021.
 Puede encontrar más información de los próximos reuniones aquí.